 What to Include in the Report

-The Department encourages anyone reporting a potential violation to identify himself or herself when making a report.
-This will allow DHS to acknowledge receipt of the information and facilitates the review of the violation.
+The Agency encourages anyone reporting a potential violation to identify himself or herself when making a report.
+This will allow CISA to acknowledge receipt of the information and facilitates the review of the violation.

 For anonymous reports, please provide a detailed description of the nature of the potential violation, including, where possible, names and dates.

-The Department is committed to protecting whistleblower confidentiality.
+The Agency is committed to protecting whistleblower confidentiality.
 The identity of the reporting individual will be kept confidential, unless disclosure is unavoidable or is compelled by a court order.
-In these instances, the Department will attempt to contact the whistleblower to inform him or her of the communication.
+In these instances, the Agency will attempt to contact the whistleblower to inform him or her of the communication.

-DHS will accept violations reported anonymously; however, in such instances, the Department will be unable to provide acknowledgement of receipt of the information.
-Additionally, such reports can pose challenges as DHS cannot contact an anonymous reporter to obtain additional information.
+CISA will accept violations reported anonymously; however, in such instances, the Agency will be unable to provide acknowledgement of receipt of the information.
+Additionally, such reports can pose challenges as CISA cannot contact an anonymous reporter to obtain additional information.